arjunvynipadath/docs/MPI_README.txt

 ===============================================================================
 1. Overview
 ===============================================================================
-Three MPI stacks are included in this release of OFED:
+Open Fabrics Enterprise Distribution (OFED)Three MPI stacks are included in this release of OFED:
-- MVAPICH 1.1.0-3143
+- MVAPICH 1.2.0
 - Open MPI 1.4
-- MVAPICH2 1.2p1
+- MVAPICH2 1.4

 Setup, compilation and run information of MVAPICH, Open MPI and MVAPICH2 is provided below in sections 2, 3 and 4 respectively.